felixklauke/paper-docker/README.md

 - `felixklauke/paperspigot:1.14.3`
 - `felixklauke/paperspigot:1.14.2`
 - `felixklauke/paperspigot:1.14.1`
+- `felixklauke/paperspigot:1.13-latest` (Use with caution, this can break / change at any time)
 - `felixklauke/paperspigot:1.13.2`
+- `felixklauke/paperspigot:1.12-latest` (Use with caution, this can break / change at any time)
 - `felixklauke/paperspigot:1.12.2`
 - `felixklauke/paperspigot:1.11.2`
 - `felixklauke/paperspigot:1.10.2`
 - `felixklauke/paperspigot:1.9.4`
 - `felixklauke/paperspigot:1.8.8`

+The specific images are update by hand.
+The 1.x-latest images will update at nightly builds and will always use the latest build.

 # Volumes
 There are three volumes used for: